eCash (XEC) Price: Price Index and Live Chart | The Block

-eCash (XEC) currently has a price of $0.000029 and is down -0.34% over the last 24 hours.
-The cryptocurrency is ranked 91 with a market cap of $562.5M.
-Over the last 24 hours, it saw $3.1M of trading volume.
+eCash (XEC) currently has a price of £0.000023 and is up 0.56% over the last 24 hours.
+The cryptocurrency is ranked 91 with a market cap of £446.2M.
+Over the last 24 hours, it saw £2.5M of trading volume.
 The token has a circulating supply of 19.6T tokens out of a total supply of 21T tokens.

 eCash (XEC) is a digital cryptocurrency that provides a secure and scalable electronic cash system for global consumers.
 Previously known as Bitcoin ABC (BCHA), the project rebranded as eCash in July 2021, introducing new features and capabilities.
 This included a change in the coin denomination and ticker symbol from BCHA to XEC.